joel-sgc/netpala/README.md

 ## ⚠️ Missing / TODO

-- VPN manager UI (partially implemented but prone to crashes)
+- VPN manager UI Testing (Should work but haven't been able to test 100%)
-- Probably some bugs
+- Probably some bugs (Hopefully there's nothing)

 ---